Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Introduction

 The remainder of this paper is organized as follows: In Sec.~\ref{sec:methods}, we briefly outline the main steps for evaluating the single-hole imaginary-time correlation function using SSE QMC simulations and introduce the basic principles of unconstrained SAC.
 The single-hole spectral function $A(k,\omega)$ of the uniform $t$–$J$ and $t$–$J$–$Q$ chains is presented in Sec.~\ref{sec:1dtJQ}, where constrained sampling in SAC is also introduced and results obtained with different constraints are compared and discussed.
-In Sec.~\ref{sec:dimerized}, we analyze multi-band spin-polaron features observed in the dimerized chain.
-Sec.~\ref{sec:summary} provides a summary of our findings and the use of constrained SAC.
+In Sec.~\ref{sec:dimerized}, we analyze multiband spin-polaron features observed in the dimerized chain.
+Section~\ref{sec:summary} provides a summary of our findings and the advantages of constrained SAC.